FredrikBakken/udacity_data-engineering/capstone-project/readme.md

 ## Hardware Requirements
 The following hardware requirements has to be fulfilled to run this project:
- - 130GB free disk space (150GB recommended)
+ - 250GB free disk space
- - 8GB of RAM (16GB recommended)
+ - 16GB of RAM

 ## Preliminary Steps
 This capstone project is designed to be executable on all platforms by taking advantage of Docker containers and thus requires the user to follow these prelimiary steps: